Measurements in QFT: Weakly coupled local particle detectors and entanglement harvesting: Background: The Quantum Field Measurement Problem

 \subsection{The quantum field measurement problem}

-Having reviewed the non-relativistic measurement problem, we now consider its relativistic generalization.
+Having reviewed the nonrelativistic measurement problem, we now consider its relativistic generalization.
 Let us call this the \textit{Quantum Field Measurement Problem}: How are we to understand/model the measurement process which connects the quantum field states in our laboratories to a string of classical data constituting the outcomes of each single-shot measurement?
-As in the non-relativistic case, we can distinguish the philosophical and pragmatic aspects of this question, i.e., understanding vs. modelling.
-However, unlike in the non-relativistic case, there is at present no consensus on how measurements of quantum fields ought to be modelled mathematically (let alone how they should be understood philosophically).
+As in the nonrelativistic case, we can distinguish the philosophical and pragmatic aspects of this question, i.e., understanding vs. modeling.
+However, unlike in the nonrelativistic case, there is at present no consensus on how measurements of quantum fields ought to be modeled mathematically (let alone how they should be understood philosophically).